christianmolnar/mypersonalassistant/shared/areas/AI_Personal_Team/README.md

 - **Extensibility_and_Success.md**: Define how to add new agents/integrations and measure success
 - **Plan_of_Action.md**: Outline immediate actions and a phased implementation plan

+## How to Use Your Personal Folder

+### Permanent Memory
+Store all personal notes, drafts, interview prep, portfolio materials, and working documents here.
+This provides context for your agents and keeps your private data out of the shared repo.

+### Personalization
+Agents can be designed to read from your personal folders (with your permission) to provide more personalized responses, summaries, or automations.

+### No Need to Mirror Shared Structure
+Organize by topic, project, or workflow—whatever is most useful for you.
+Only create agent-specific folders if you want to keep agent-related personal data separate.

+## Agent Roles & Capabilities Template

+Use this template to define each agent you envision (Scheduler, Researcher, Health Coach, etc.):

+### Agent Name
+- Description:
+- Primary Responsibilities:
+- Required Skills/Technologies:
+- Data/Systems Access Needed:
+- Example Use Cases:

+### Collaboration & Communication
+- How does this agent interact with others?
+- What triggers its actions?
+- What outputs/results does it produce?

+---

 ## Contributing
-- Please see the templates in this folder to propose new agents, integrations, or improvements
+- Please see the templates and docs in this folder to propose new agents, integrations, or improvements
 - Open issues or pull requests for discussion and review

 ## Next Steps
-- Fill in the requirements templates with your specific needs, agent ideas, and integration targets
+- Fill in the requirements templates and docs with your specific needs, agent ideas, and integration targets
 - Review and refine the architecture and agent roles
 - Decide on the initial collaboration model (or experiment with both)
 - Begin implementation according to the plan of action